MichaelYochpaz/iSubRip/README.md

 Leave empty to download all of the available subtitles.
 Example: `['en', 'fr', 'es']`

 * `DOWNLOAD_FOLDER (Default: "")` - Folder to save subtitles to.
-Leave empty to the folder the script is running from.
+Leave empty to use the folder the script is running from.
 Example: `"C:\Subtitles"`

 * `FFMPEG_PATH (Default: "ffmpeg:")`- FFmpeg's location.
 Use default "ffmpeg" value if FFmpeg is in PATH.